gatsbyjs/gatsby/docs/tutorial/part-four/index.md

   <p>Your browser does not support the video element.</p>
 </video>

 Here we poke around the built-in `Site` "type" and see what fields are available on it—including the `siteMetadata` object we queried earlier.
 Try opening Graph*i*QL and play with your data!
-Press "ctrl-space" to bring up the autocomplete window and "ctrl-enter" to run the query.
+Press <kbd>Ctrl + Space</kbd> to bring up the autocomplete window and <kbd>Ctrl + Enter</kbd> to run the query.
 We'll be using Graph*i*QL a lot more through the remainder of the tutorial.

 ## Source plugins

-Data in Gatsby sites can come literally from anywhere.
-APIs, databases, CMSs, local files, etc.
+Data in Gatsby sites can come literally from anywhere: APIs, databases, CMSs, local files, etc.

 Source plugins fetch data from their source.
 E.g. the filesystem source plugin knows how to fetch data from the file system.
 The Wordpress plugin knows how to fetch data from the Wordpress API.